Extremal Bases, Geometrically Separated Domains and Applications: Adapted pluri-subharmonic function for geometrically separated domains

 The ideas of construction are comparable to those developed in \cite{Charpentier-Dupain-Geometery-Finite-Type-Loc-Diag} (following ideas of \cite{Catlin-Est.-Sous-ellipt.}) but the technical proofs are slightly different.
-On one hand the basis are local instead to be global and we have to construct local {}``almost pluri-subharmonic'' functions and then add them using the structure of homogeneous space instead to construct directly a global function.
+On the one hand the basis are local instead of global and we have to construct local ``almost pluri-subharmonic'' functions and then add them using the structure of homogeneous space instead of constructing directly a global function.
 On the other hand, the control of lists following our hypothesis are weaker than those following the local diagonalizability of the Levi form.
 Thus, for reader's convenience, we will write the proof with enough details.